-The plan that the licensee is required to prepare according to Section 5-1 of the Petroleum Act, shall be submitted to the Ministry of Petroleum and Energy and the Ministry of Labour with copies to the Norwegian Petroleum Directorate and the Petroleum Safety Authority Norway.
+The plan that the licensee is required to prepare according to Section 5-1 of the Petroleum Act, shall be submitted to the Ministry of Petroleum and Energy and the Ministry of Labour and Social Affairs with copies to the Norwegian Petroleum Directorate and the Petroleum Safety Authority Norway.

-In addition to documentation as mentioned in Section 44 of the Regulations to the Petroleum Act (in Norwegian only), the plan shall contain a description of
+In addition to documentation as mentioned in Section 44 of the Regulations to the Petroleum Act (in Norwegian only), the plan shall contain a description of g) measures, if any, to prevent pollution, cf. Section 20 of the Pollution Control Act (in Norwegian only).

-- a) the risk during and following a possible removal, - b) planned methods in the event of removal, including refloating the structure, - c) planned analyses, - d) operations planned in the event of a possible removal, - e) consequences of potential removal as regards adjacent fields and facilities, - f) other matters of importance for prudent implementation, - g) measures, if any, to prevent pollution, cf. Section 20 of the Pollution Act (in Norwegian only).
+- a) the risk during and following a possible removal, - b) planned methods in the event of removal, including refloating the structure, - c) planned analyses, - d) operations planned in the event of a possible removal, - e) consequences of potential removal as regards adjacent fields and facilities, - f) other matters of importance for prudent implementation,